 What Is Cheek Augmentation?

 Full, defined cheeks are a sign of youth and beauty, but over time the face loses fat, causing the cheeks to become flat and saggy, giving way to a sunken-in look.
 Although some are born with naturally high cheekbones, achieving the look of sculpted cheeks can be accomplished through both nonsurgical and surgical treatments that focus on restoring plumpness, volume and definition.
-To restore volume to the midface and recreate youthful contours, your doctor may suggest facial implants, fillers or fat grafting.

 Along with fat grafting, cheek implants are another option for restoring youthfulness more permanently.
 Silicone implants, ideal for someone who wants to add a lot of volume as opposed to a slight increase, add fullness and create a lifting effect.